The 700 Club: Criticism

 As a commentator and minister on The 700 Club, Robertson made many controversial statements attracting criticism.

 On March 23, 1995, Pat Robertson led a television program in which he attacked Hinduism, calling it "demonic".
 He has also referred to Islam as "Satanic".
 Robertson has denounced views of feminism, activism regarding homosexuality, abortion, and liberal college professors.
-Critics claim Robertson had business dealings in Africa with former presidents Charles Taylor of Liberia and Mobutu Sese Seko of Zaire who both had been internationally denounced for claims of human rights violations.
+Critics claim Robertson had business dealings in Africa with former presidents Charles Taylor of Liberia and Mobutu Sese Seko of Zaire, both of whom had been internationally denounced for claims of human rights violations.
 Robertson was criticized worldwide for his call for Hugo Chávez's assassination and for his remarks concerning Ariel Sharon's ill-health as an act of God.

 Former 700 Club co-host Danuta Rylko Soderman later criticized Robertson for having no room on the show for profiling people with progressive illness, who were overweight, had facial blemishes, used wheelchairs, crutches, were blind or had blindness, no disabilities that could not be healed as Robertson viewed people with such problems as "failures of the faith" and that "Robertson offers the Reader's Digest version of answers to difficult and demanding religious, social, financial, marital, political, sexual and moral concepts."
 She also accused the show of faking a piece that had Robertson walking into a Contras camp in the Nicaraguan jungle during the Nicaraguan Civil War, claiming that the camp was actually a "prop" built by an airfield specifically for Robertson's visit.

 The week of September 11, 2001, Robertson discussed the terror attacks with Jerry Falwell, who said that "the ACLU has to take a lot of blame for this" in addition to "the pagans, and the abortionists, and the feminists, and the gays, and the lesbians [who have] helped [the terror attacks of September 11th] happen".
 Robertson replied, "I totally concur".
 Both evangelists were seriously criticized by President George W. Bush for their commentary, for which Falwell later issued an apology.